 Shenandoah University seeks participants for Global Game Jam

-This is the second consecutive year that Shenandoah will serve as a Global Game Jam host site.
-The Global Game Jam is a 48-hour international event during which participants create both digital and tabletop games, such as board or card games.
-Participants can use any engine, tool, software, person or physical object to make their game.
-Last year, 25 people participated in the local event.
+For the first time, Shenandoah is a Global Game Jam site.
+Global Game Jam is a 48-hour international event during which participants come together to create a videogame or non-digital game like a board or card game.
+Participants can use any engine, tool, piece of software, person or physical object to make their game.
+The game theme is announced at the event.

 The Global Game Jam starts at 5 p.m., Friday, Jan.
-31, and runs until 5 p.m.
-Sunday, Feb.
-2, in the Shenandoah Center for Immersive Learning (SCiL) on the lower level of the Health & Life Sciences Building on the Winchester campus.
-The jam is co-sponsored at Shenandoah by the university’s music production & recording technology, sport management, and virtual reality design programs.
+25, and runs until 5 p.m.
+Sunday, Jan.
+27, in the Shenandoah Center for Immersive Learning in the Health & Life Sciences Building on the Winchester campus.